Gustav Frederik Holck-Winterfeldt

-Gustav Frederik Holck-Winterfeldt (1733–1776) was a Danish noble and government official.
+Gustav Frederik Holck-Winterfeldt (1 September 1733 – 23 November 1776) was a Danish noble and government official.
 He served as the County Governor of several counties in Norway and Denmark.
 In 1772, he inherited the Barony of Wintersborg from his older brother and thus got the name Winterfeldt.
-For a time, he was the owner of the Gjedsergaard manor.
+For a time, he was also the owner of the Gjedsergaard manor.

+Early life

+Gustav Frederik Holck was born on 1 September 1733 to Major general Christian Christopher Holck (1698–1774) and Ermegaard Sophie von Winterfeldt (1702–1756).
+He was one of eleven children, including Conrad Holck and Margrethe von der Lühe.